Drakkarrr/Drakkarrr/README.md

 ## About Me :
-I am Junrey Lañas, 23 years old an aspiring developer from Philippines, I am enthusiastic techy guy who does a bunch of if & else statements in real life.
+I am Junrey Lañas, 23 years old an aspiring developer from Philippines, I am an enthusiastic techy guy who possess a strong interest in software development trends and technologies.
-I'm currently learning these following
+My tech stacks are:
 <br/>
 • TypeScript <br/>
 • React.js <br/>